Walk 69: Ightham Mote and Fairlawne Estate

 field.
 Cross another field, making for some large

 barns.
-Go through gate to left of barns and follow
+Go through gates/stiles to left of barns

-right hand edge of field to corner, climb stile and turn
+and climb along right hand edge of field to corner,

-before the gate, turn sharp left along path parallel to
+gate.
+Just before gate, turn sharp left along

 driveway.
 At junction of drives, bear right onto

-driveway and follow it down to a lane.
+driveway and follow it down to Underriver House Road.

 Turn right and then right again into Rooks Hill just